-In this paper you are asked to interview someone of a different race and one other dimension of intersectionality: ethnicity, gender, sexual orientation, disability and ability, class, immigration status, and religion.
+In this paper, you are asked to interview someone of a different race and one other dimension of intersectionality: ethnicity, gender, sexual orientation, disability and ability, class, immigration status, and religion.
 Ask the questions from the topic area that corresponds to your interviewee's group.
 (These starter interview questions are provided with the writing tips handout.
 Additional questions should be added by the student and included in the paper.
 Provide a single-spaced verbatim of the interview.)
 Before you begin your interview, remember to inform your interviewee that their participation is completely voluntary, that they can refuse to answer any or all questions, and their identity will be kept confidential.
 Again, be sure to omit any identifying information from your paper.
 You should participate together in a social activity where your interviewee's group is in the majority (dinner, club, movie, cultural event, etc.) before engaging in the interview.
+(Note: If there are social distancing issues, this can be a virtual event.)
 Describe the social event at the start of your paper.
 This is followed by the complete interview, word-for-word and single-spaced.